 If you're interested in the competitive side of cycling and want to know how to get involved then read on.

-Firstly, there are two sorts of time trial events: Club events and Open events.
-Club events are open to anyone, even if you're not a member of a cycling club - because you can become a temporary member of Charlotteville for that evening.
-Generally, there is no need to enter in advance for club events, you can just turn up on the day to sign on and ride.
-Entry fees are currently £2 for Charlotteville CC members (first or second claim) and £3 for non-members.
-Courses and events are described here.
+Club events are open to anyone.
+If you're not a member of a cycling club, then you can usually participate by becoming a temporary member of the organising club.
+Generally, there is no need to enter in advance for a club event, you can just turn up on the day, sign-on, pay your entry fee and ride!

 The British Cycling website contains a number of articles about how to get started with road racing and other cycling disciplines.
 The key thing is that, in general, you need to have British Cycling membership (and you can get discounted membership for the first year either through the club, contact the membership secretary, or just by doing a bit of 'Googling') and a racing licence to take part although there are exceptions these days (Go Ride events) where you can try out road racing without having either British Cycling membership or a license.
 The Surrey Cycle Racing League (or Surrey League) is a local organisation that aims to provide a full years worth of racing across all categories or riders in the local area and as an affiliated club our members are able to join the Surrey League and ride in their events.
 As a result of this we are obliged to organise events on behalf of the Surrey League and therefore members are also expected to assist with this organisation.
 In recent years the Surrey League have also required that all riders new to road racing complete a course (covering basic racing skills and safety aspects) in order to qualify to race in their events.

-Not competitive events but they are very popular these days.
-You don't have to be a member of a cycling club to enter these events but its nice to ride with other club mates.
-To find lists of these rides go to either the British Cycling website or the Cyclosport.org website.
+These are not competitive, but rather mass-participation cycling events and seem to be increasing in popularity every year.
+You don't have to be a member of a cycling club to enter these events but, if you are, its nice to ride with other club mates.
+To find lists of these rides you can visit the British Cycling website or the cyclosport.org.

 Before sportives came along there was also branch of the sport called Audax riding which are long distance cycling events using a system of timed checkpoints.
 For more details about Audax events (which are usually a lot cheaper than sportives and some of them can be ridden at any time!) go to the Audax UK website.